Tree trimming schedule

 Our tree trimming program

 Our trimming areas are based around postcodes.
 Each postcode in the high tree growth areas, 30 kilometres or less from the sea are targeted on an annual basis while postcodes further west are targeted less frequently.
 Each month, our quality assured contractors maintain vegetation away from over 1,000 kilometres of powerlines.
-For more information about our tree trimming program, download our Trees and powerlines fact sheet.
+For more information about our tree trimming program, download our Trees and powerlines fact sheet (PDF 1.7 mb).

 Trimming the trees

-Our contractors operate throughout the year,maintaining trees and other vegetation in suburbs serviced by the Energex electricity network.
+Our contractors operate throughout the year,maintaining trees and other vegetation in suburbs serviced by our electricity network.

-If pruning is needed for vegetation on your property, you will be notified.
+If pruning is needed for vegetation on your property, you'll be notified.
 Should a tree require removal inside your property, our contractor will seek your approval before removal.

 Sometimes tree trimming does not solve the problem, especially if the wrong type of tree has been planted underneath the powerline.